stabilaprotocol/wallet-cli/README.md

 When more share or bandwidth is needed temporarily, additional funds may be cded to obtain additional share and bandwidth.
 The uncded time is postponed until 3 days after the last cd operation

-After the freezing time expires, funds can be unfroze.
+After the CDing time expires, funds can be UNCDed.

 **Uncd operation is as follows:**